BriceWolfgang/DupeLines/README.md

 Specifically lines will go from the centroid of one feature to the centroid of another.
-Each line will have the duplicated value as a field, and a count of how many of those values were found
+Each line will have the duplicated value as a field, and a count of how many of those values were found The lines will have the same spatial reference as the original feature class